-The Problem with the Ubiquitous School Rating System in the US
+The Problem with the Today’s School Rating System

 In addition, the ratings don’t consider children with disabilities (CWD).
 Schools that have higher concentrations of these students get lower scores because these children tend to score lower on the test.